-Generally, all topographic variables show a relatively large scatter between the analysed 392 catchments (see table 1).
-In particular, the mean elevations span the heights between ca. 1420 393 and 2890 m a.s.l..
-The mean values of relief calculated for 1 km- radii range between 470-990 394 m, while slopes are between 19.5° and 40.7° steep on the average.
-The hypsometric integral 395 has a mean value of 0.45, but scatters widely between 0.28 and 0.70 for the individual tributary 396 397 basins.
-The river long profiles also show a wide variety in shape (figure 5).
-They display almost undisturbed concave, over s-shaped (concave-convex) with knickpoints to almost completely 398 399 convex profiles.
-Accordingly, the θ and k_s values yield large scatters.
-Most important, nearly all river profiles have features indicative for topographic transient states such as multiple 400 401 knickzones and convexities (figure 5).
+Most topographic variables show a relatively large scatter between the analysed catchments (see Table 1).
+Mean elevations range between c.
+1420 and 2890 m a.s.l..
+The mean values of relief calculated for 1 km radii range between 470 and 990 m, while slopes are between 19.5 and 40.7° steep on average.
+The hypsometric integral has a mean value of 0.45 but scatters widely between 0.28 and 0.70 for the individual tributary basins.
+The river long profiles also show a wide variety in shape (Fig. 5).
+They display almost undisturbed concave to s-shaped (concave-convex) with knick-points to almost completely convex profiles.
+Accordingly, the $\theta$ and $k_s$ values yield large scatters.
+Most important, nearly all river profiles have features indicative of topographic transient states such as multiple knickzones and convexities (Fig. 5).

-402 Most of the topographic variables show no or only weak correlation (($r^2 < 0.3$, see figure 6) 403 between each other.
-Only the pairs of slope/relief and HI/ θ are characterized by a strong 404 positive correlation with values of $r^2 > 0.5$.
-We did not observe statistically significant 405 correlations between any of the topographic variables and basin size (all $r^2 < 0.3$).
+Most topographic variables show no or only weak correlation ( $r^2 < 0.3$ , see Fig. 6) with one another.
+Only the pairs of slope-relief and HI- $\theta$ are characterized by a strong positive correlation with values of $r^2 > 0.5$ .
+No statistically significant correlations between any of the topographic variables and basin size were observed (all $r^2 < 0.3$ ).

-For the controlling variables, table 2 shows the extracted values for each basin based on the categorization described in chapter 3.2.
-There exists a strong correlation between the two measures for precipitation ($r^2 = 0.710$, figure 7).
-Since all other variable pairs have r^2 values below 0.3, they can be considered as not strongly correlated.
-Note that also for basin size there is no statistically significant correlation between any of the analysed variables (figure 7).
+For the controlling variables, Table 2 shows the extracted values for each basin based on the categorization described in Sect.
+3.2.
+There exists a strong correlation between the two measures of precipitation ( $r^2 = 0.710$ , Fig. 7).
+Since all other variable pairs have $r^2$ values below 0.3, they can be considered as not strongly correlated.
+Note that also for basin size there is no statistically significant correlation between any of the analysed variables (Fig. 7).